KNUST Issues New Admission Directives to Applicants, Ghanaians React

 • The school admonished students to verify their names before making arrangements for the Entrance Examination and Interviews

-This comes after the university, in a release on December 7, announced that it had published the shortlist of applicants for the School of Medical Sciences and the School of Dentistry.
+This announcement follows the university's release on December 7, in which it announced the publication of the shortlist of applicants for the School of Medical Sciences and the School of Dentistry.

 KNUST, Admission, Ghana, Applicants, Students, Human Biology